What is Credit Insurance?

 Our Trade Credit Insurance helps protect your business from losses that may be caused by the failure of a customer to pay.
 It is designed to enable your business to trade with confidence and explore new markets or products, knowing that you’re protected against credit risks.

 Benefits of using Ascend Broking for your Credit Insurance

-A safety net that provides you with further opportunities for growth, as it enables you to test new markets and products, safe in the knowledge that you’ll be protected against bad debt.
+We help you enable you to test new markets and products, safe in the knowledge that you’ll be protected against bad debt.

 Types of credit insurance

 Firstly, let’s look at the types of credit insurance available.
 There are several key options to choose from depending on the risk you might be exposed to, which are detailed here:

 This is the most common type of credit insurance policy and it covers all (or most) of a business through a comprehensive policy based on its turnover – protecting a business from non-payment from all current and future customers over a typical 12 month period.

 It allows a company to offer its customers credit up to a fixed limit, with an overall premium priced on its annual turnover.
 Businesses can choose a fixed policy with a set premium price, or they can declare their turnover both at the start of the policy and at its end to receive a rebate, if their turnover was less than initially forecast.